thinkful-ei26/Joaquin-Nikkie-Petful-Server/README.md

 Run the server in your local environment and go to url http://localhost:8080/api/cat, or test from Postman.

-The production client can be seen at https://obscure-ocean-99131.herokuapp.com/ The production server is at https://petful-nikkie-joaquin-server.herokuapp.com/
+The production client can be seen at https://obscure-ocean-99131.herokuapp.com/ The repository is at https://github.com/thinkful-ei26/Nikkie-Joaquin-Petful-Client.git The production server is at https://petful-nikkie-joaquin-server.herokuapp.com/ The repository is at https://github.com/thinkful-ei26/Joaquin-Nikkie-Petful-Server.git
 ## Getting started

 ### Setting up a project